Toluna-IP/s2sClientRedirectGuide/general/memberSurveyStatus.md

 These Notifications are used to securely inform Toluna of a Member's end-status within a Survey.
 In addition to sending these calls, the Client should also redirect the member to the appropriate endpage as described [here](/s2sClientRedirectGuide/general/redirectingMember.html).

+{: .important}
+> IMPORTANT
+> Ensure all API requests originate from the Client Survey side and utilize HTTPS for secure communication

 * TOC
 {:toc}